 (b) prescribe any specified class or description of goods, notwithstanding that the goods are for use only as component parts of other goods (whether or not those other goods are goods of a prescribed class or description).

-(4) In this section “specified” means specified in the regulations.
+(4) In this section specified means specified in the regulations.

 [Section 50 amended by No. 74 of 2003 s.
 53(3).]